BarbyKelly/quizproject/README.md

 # Estonia Quiz

 Estonia quiz has been created by a Software Development student, as part of Code Institute's Javascript project.
-This quiz may benefit anyone who:
+This quiz is suitable for anyone who:
 - would like to test their knowledge about Estonia
 - likes to do quizzes
 - wishes to learn something (new) about Estonia